latenitefilms/BRAWToolbox/readme.md

 # BRAW Toolbox

 !!!success
-**BRAW Toolbox v3.0.0** now includes a [Media Extension](/media-extension), so you can use Blackmagic RAW in QuickTime Player and Final Cut Pro natively!
+**BRAW Toolbox v3** now includes a [Media Extension](/media-extension), so you can use Blackmagic RAW in QuickTime Player, Final Cut Pro and Compressor natively!
 !!!

 BRAW Toolbox allows you to import Blackmagic RAW files directly into Final Cut Pro **without transcoding**.